abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 .. topic:: Some notes on this subsection.

-   - In the current implementation the ``recursive_parse`` function is a method of the class which represents tokens.
+   - In the Typped package the ``recursive_parse`` function is a method of the ``TokenNode`` class which represents tokens.
 This is not necessary, since it is essentially a static function.
-The namespace is convenient, though, since ``recursive_parse`` is generally called from handler functions which are passed a token instance as an argument.
-This also allows the lexer to be looked up rather than explicitly passed since tokens know the lexer that produced them.
+The namespace is convenient, though, because ``recursive_parse`` is generally called from handler functions which are passed a token instance as an argument.
+It also allows ``recursive_parse`` to access to the corresponding ``PrattParser`` instance (which is used for more advanced features).

-   - The current implementation of ``recursive_parse`` in this package is actually a generalization which calls ``head_dispatcher`` instead of ``head_handler``, and ``tail_dispatcher`` instead ``tail_handler`` (this will be discussed later).
+   - The implementation of ``recursive_parse`` in the Typped package is actually a generalization which calls ``head_dispatcher`` instead of ``head_handler``, and ``tail_dispatcher`` instead ``tail_handler`` (this will be discussed later).
 The general principle, however, is the same.